sampsyo/cs6120/content/blog/2019-10-19-loop-invariant-code-motion/index.md

 ```

 ### Detecting loop invariants
 An instruction within a natural loop is marked loop-invariant if its arguments are defined outside of the natural loop.
 Alternately, if the instruction’s arguments are defined once—and that definition is loop invariant—then the instruction may be marked as loop-invariant.
+Our goal is to find these loop invariants so that we may mark them as movable.

 To begin with, we find all reaching definitions